IANNA-E-commerce/SpellingChecker/README.md

 # SpellingChecker
-I am trying to create a speeling checker
+I am trying to create a spelling checker